-One of the greatest ways to avoid fast fashion and make your wardrobe more sustainable is by taking good care of the clothes that are already hanging inside your closet.
-You can either do this by repair your clothes if it breaks or, if you’ve gotten tired of the design, redesigning your old clothes.
+One of the greatest ways to avoid fast fashion and make your wardrobe more sustainable is by taking good care of the clothes that are already hanging in your closet.
+You can either do this by repairing your clothes if it breaks or, if you’ve gotten tired of the design, redesigning your old clothes.

-If redesigning your own clothes seems like too big a task for you, then go online, get inspired by others and then bring your old clothes along with your visions with you to the tailor.
+If redesigning your own clothes seems like too big a task for you, then go online, get inspired by others, and then bring your old clothes, along with your visions, to the tailor.
 Here someone else can help you turn your old clothes into your new dream wear.
-And then you will be sure the clothes actually fit your body perfectly.
+Then you will also be sure the clothes actually fit your body perfectly.

 10. Keep in mind it takes time to break habits